 Tickets – We really think Park Hopper Tickets work best for this type of trip.
 With three days to explore we find coming and going is the order of the day, taking the parks in piecemeal.
 A few hours here a few there and for this you need Park Hopper Tickets, and they work out only $47 extra per ticket.

 Tips – Any Ticket of 3 or more days includes one Magic Morning where you get access to Disneyland Park one hour before anyone else, apart from hotel guests who will also share this perk.
 This is a great way of getting a few rides in while queues are really low, many simply walk-on’s or 5 mins.
 You will also get to experience the park at its quietest.

 Remember Days are not consecutive so if you want a rest day where you do something else, or literally NOTHING to recover that is fine, your ticket will still be valid for any remaining days. (up to 13 Days)

 More Days at Disneyland

 Three days is, on the whole, all you need at Disneyland to see almost everything in both parks.
-However there a 4 and five-day tickets available and while this is way more time than you need if you are just super into Disney these are fantastic value, on a few $ a day for the extra days.
+However there are four and five-day tickets available and while this is way more time than you need if you are just super into Disney these are fantastic value, only a few $ a day for the extra days.

-Will, we see everything? – With a 4 or five day pass, you could ride almost every ride several times.
-Eat-in nearly every restaurant and see every show…more than once.
+Will, we see everything? – With a four or five-day pass, you could ride almost every ride several times.
+Eat in nearly every restaurant and see every show…more than once.
 Honestly, it’s far more Disney than we can handle but we only love Disney, some people are completely obsessed and 5 days in Disneyland could be a dream.

 Tickets – We definitely prefer Park Hopper for this, however, the 1-Park Day tickets mean you can break up the parks so it feels like you are in a different place on different days not 4 or 5 whole days in the same place.